Frustrated-Programmer/UEproject/README.md

    - Players moving
    - Timer counting down
    - Players spawning
-   - Buttons being clicked
+   - GUI Buttons being clicked
-   - Buttons being hovered
+   - GUI Buttons being hovered
  * ***Possibly:***  The bottom part of the logo for REFLECT have a distorted watery look so it actually looks like it's "REFLECT"ed
  * Currently the player can differentiate what powers what by a SHAPE on the pad/gate.
 Make custom shapes instead of using basic square/circle/stars
  * ***Possibly:*** Make the characters actually look like entities